Handcrafted typography has a phenomenal impact on both business & brand

 6. Technical documentation

-To ensure you hit the ground running, we always prepare a detailed brandbook, which includes a short presentation of all customised elements, specific technical requirements and instructions on how to implement the typeface on your end.
+To ensure you hit the ground running, we always prepare a detailed brandbook, which includes a brief presentation of all customized elements of corporal typography, specific technical requirements, and instructions on how to implement the typeface on your end.

 7. Ongoing Support